mtygesen/aic-lib/README.md

 # Algorithms in C++
 ## General
 The point of this repository is to get a better knowledge of algorithms, and of more advanced c++ concepts.
-Additionally this repo will also contain some algorithms that is not included in the standard c++ library, which could come in hand at some point.
+Additionally this repo will also contain some algorithms that is not included in the standard c++ library, which could be useful at some point.

 All the algorithms are implemented as header only, so they are easier to use in programs.